ayushsth/Automated-Product-Search-and-Price-Tracking/README.md

 By entering the product URL, affordable price and your phone number, get notified when price will be below the affordable price.

+The user should download geckodriver in their device to make it work in Mozilla Firefox.
+The user must also create their own twillio api to make it work

 ### System Components
 Selenium: For Scraping Real-Time Product info from Daraz
 <br>